BrunoEAH/opengl-quake-FISR-Experiment/README.md

 # opengl-quake

-A simple Quake map viewer in OpenGL.
+A simple Quake map viewer in OpenGL originally made by Johan Gardhage and further improved by Bruno Hayek.

+The main goal for this fork is render the Quake map viewer using the Fast Inverse Square Root and a traditional calculation method.
+We have further improved the building file so that it also generates a executable for Windows and we also made adaptations to C++20.

 ![Screenshot](/screenshots/quake.png "quake")